News

 Aerial obstacle courses are another popular activity for the adrenaline junkies.

-Sandwell Valley County park offers 30ft high obstacles and a 70 metre zipline amongst its numerous attractions.
+Sandwell Valley County Park offers 30ft high obstacles and a 70-metre zipline among its numerous attractions.

 With prices starting at just £10 this is certainly a fun activity for all the family.